Google Analytics for Nonprofits: Tracking Web Performance

 The Realtime tab offers insights into active users on your site at any given moment and highlights which pages and campaigns are performing well.

-- Traffic Sources: Monitor real-time referrals from social media, email campaigns, or other sources, helping you respond to traffic spikes or campaign engagement.
+- Traffic Sources: Monitor real-time referrals from social media, email campaigns, and other sources, helping you respond to traffic spikes or campaign engagement.

 - Content: Track which pages users are actively viewing, such as newly published blog posts or event pages, to see if recent content is driving engagement.

-- Locations: See geographic activity down to the city level to understand where supporters are.
-This insight helps you use Google Ads’ geotargeting to promote region-specific opportunities like local events or volunteer activities, tailor donation appeals where donors are active, and promote services to areas you serve.
+- Locations: View geographic activity down to the city level to understand where supporters are.
+This insight helps you use Google Ads’ geotargeting to promote region-specific opportunities like local events or volunteer activities, tailor donation appeals to where donors are active, and promote services in areas you serve.

-By leveraging the right information from your Google Analytics dashboard, your nonprofit can gain valuable insights for targeting outreach efforts and improve website performance.
+By leveraging the right information from your Google Analytics dashboard, your nonprofit can gain valuable insights for your outreach efforts and website performance.

 Tracking Emails and Donations With Google Analytics

-Google Analytics makes it easy to track performance across multiple platforms, including your emails and eCommerce.
+Google Analytics makes it easy to track multiple campaigns’ performances, including your emails and eCommerce.

 Tips for Tracking Email Campaigns

 Nonprofit emails generate around 28% of all online fundraising revenue.
-In other words, you should pay attention to how well this channel performs.
-Luckily, you can integrate Google Analytics with your nonprofit’s email campaigns.
+To keep your email revenue high, integrate Google Analytics with your nonprofit’s email campaigns.

 Using tagged links, such as UTM parameters, allows you to monitor the source, campaign, and type of engagement generated by each email.
 Let’s say you want to use the link yournonprofit.org/volunteer.
 Your tagged link might look like this: